Collins leads deep Hawks attack in 143-130 win over Pacers

 TIP-INS

-Pacers: F Isaiah Jackson was the fill-in starter as C Myles Turner (lower back soreness) was held out.
-G Chris Duarte (left ankle) played after missing five consecutive games. … Haliburton (right ankle) and F Bennedict Mathurin (right ankle) started after being listed as questionable.
-Haliburton returned for Friday night’s 120-95 loss at Boston but still there had been doubts about his status for the second day of back-to-back games. … Nwora’s career high is 34 points for the Bucks at Chicago on May 16, 2021.
+Pacers: F Isaiah Jackson scored 14 points with five rebounds and three steals as the fill-in for Turner. … G Chris Duarte (left ankle) played only 5 minutes after missing five consecutive games. … Haliburton (right ankle) and F Bennedict Mathurin (right ankle) started after being listed as questionable. … Nwora’s career high is 34 points for the Bucks at Chicago on May 16, 2021.

 Hawks: Clint Capela had 17 points and 17 rebounds. … G De’Andre Hunter (left knee contusion) did not play. … F Jalen Johnson (groin, hamstring) missed his fifth straight game.